 Karnataka Shops and Establishment Act

 The Karnataka Shops and Establishment Act regulates the operations of shops and commercial establishments.
-The Karnataka Shops and Establishment Act was introduced to regulate the hours of work, annual leave with wages, wages and compensation, employment of women and children and other aspects of a shops or commercial establishment.
+The Karnataka Shops and Establishment Act was introduced to regulate the hours of work, annual leave with wages, wages and compensation, employment of women and children and other aspects of shops or commercial establishment.
 In this article, we review the Karnataka Shops and Establishment Act in detail.

 Shops and Establishment Act

 The Shops and Establishment Act has been enacted by various State Governments to regulate the conditions of work of employees in shops, commercial undertakings, restaurants, etc., All commercial establishments must abide by The Weekly Holiday Act, 1942 enacted by the Central Government which governs the grant of holidays.
 However, there is no specific Central Government Act which comprehensively governs hours of work, payment of wages, health and safety in commercial establishments.
 To bridge this gap, state Governments have enacted a Shops and Establishment Act to help regulate the conduct of commercial establishments within their jurisdiction.
 To know more, read the article on “Shops and Establishment Act in India”.

 Karnataka Shops and Commercial Establishment Act

 The Karnataka Shops and Commercial Establishment Act extends to the whole state of Karnataka.
 All shops and commercial establishments except those exempted are required to comply with the Karnataka Shops and Commercial Establishment Act.

 The Karnataka Shop and Establishment Act defines a shop as: